atolab/zenoh-web/content/blog/2023-04-01-key-expressions-1.md

 ## Specifying the KEL.

 But there still was a major caveat: the language was largely underspecified, leaving the behaviour of certain patterns up to interpretation.
-To remedy this, we went the way most languages tend to, and stopped considering any text string as a valid KE.
+To remedy this, we went the way most languages tend to, and stopped considering any text string as a valid KE, by defining a proper language for KEs.

 This one done in a classic 3 steps program: make KEs better, ???, profit.
 Want the actual steps?
 1. Redefine KEs as a `/`-separated list of non-empty UTF-8 strings called "chunks".
 With this, the ambiguities (and many internal debates) about the expected behaviours of `a/b/` and `a//b` in relation to `a/b` were finally laid to rest, since only the latter was a valid KE.
 2. Make the wildcards special chunks, and not special characters.
 That way `*` now means "any chunk", and `**` means "any amount of any chunks".
 By raising them above the character level, we make the syntax easier and the parser (which has to be used _a lot_ for routing) faster.
 3. To keep the ability to have sub-chunk wilds we define `$*` as the subchunk equivalent of `*`: it matches any amount of any characters, but cannot expand accross chunks.
 Actually, let's also reserve `$` as the marker for future sub-languages that will allow more precise sub-chunk expressions.
-4. (I lied about the program having 3 steps)<span style="width:2em;"/> Make KEs bijective: by introducing a set of substitution rules to convert certain wildcard combinations into semantically identical combinations, and enfocing that these rules be applied until the expression is stabilized before considering it a valid KE, we can ensure that any KE is the only one that describes its exact set of keys.
+4. (I lied about the program having 3 steps)<span style="width:2em;"/> Make KEs bijective: by introducing a set of substitution rules to convert certain wildcard combinations into semantically identical combinations, and enforcing that these rules be applied until the expression is stabilized before considering it a valid KE, we can ensure that any KE is the only one that describes its exact set of keys.
     For example, `*/**/*`, `*/**/**/*` and `**/*/*/**` would mean the same thing (the set of all keys that are made of at least 2 chunks), but by repeatedly applying the `**/* -> */**` and `**/** -> **` rules, they all come down to the same `*/*/**`.

 With steps 1 and 2, ambiguities in the language disappear.
 With step 3, we gain extensibility for future features, which will one day allow us to express more precise sets than currently possible.
 But step 4 is the true hero of the story: thanks to bijectivity, there's no longer a need to worry about different strings meaning the same thing, which may have trapped many people that haven't spent the last year obsessing over KEs.
 Bijectivity also greatly simplifies the implementation of data structures tailor-made for KEs, such as the one we'll explore in the next part.